A latent trawl process model for extreme values: Model fitting and evaluation

-When looking at the asymptotic theory here in this context we assume that we have fixed the threshold when computing the relevant exceedances.
-We are not allowing for a double asymptotic setting here where the threshold is increasing at the same time as the number of observation.
+We note that according to \cite{Cox2004}, the pairwise likelihood estimator is unbiased and asymptotically normal under the usual regularity conditions.
+When looking at the asymptotic theory in this context, we assume that we have fixed the threshold when computing the relevant exceedances.
+We are not allowing for a double asymptotic setting where the threshold is increasing at the same time as the number of observation.
 A more detailed investigation of such a double asymptotic is beyond the scope of this article.